Back to Public Intelligence

 Executive Summary

 Modern industrial systems routinely misallocate materials across domains when optimization targets diverge from biological constraints.
 This paper proposes a domain-corrective framework for high-reactivity lipid substrates—particularly polyunsaturated, oxidation-prone seed oils—by re-routing their primary utility away from chronic human consumption and toward mechanical systems explicitly designed for controlled oxidation.
-The objective is not prohibition or moral judgment, but system-level correction that preserves economic value while aligning substrates with appropriate metabolic or mechanical environments.

 1. The Domain Mismatch Problem